Table of Contents Show

 1. Spartan

 An open-source typeface based on early 20th century American geometric sans serifs.
 Built out of necessity.
 Originally designed by Matt Bailey.
 Spartan is an excellent choice among best fonts for architecture portfolio projects because its geometric structure mirrors the precision found in architectural drawings.
 Its clean lines work particularly well for headings and subheadings on portfolio boards, and its open-source nature means it is freely available across platforms including InDesign, Illustrator, and web-based design tools.
 As one of the most accessible free architectural fonts, Spartan is particularly popular among architecture students building their first portfolios.
+For tips on structuring your first portfolio, see our guide on creating a successful architectural portfolio.

 2. Poppins